ndwinton/adventofcode/README.md

-# Advent of Code 2021
+# Advent of Code

-These are my solutions to the 2021 [Advent of Code](https://adventofcode.com) challenges.
+These are my solutions to the [Advent of Code](https://adventofcode.com) challenges for 2021 and 2022.

 They are all in [Kotlin](https://kotlinlang.org) and use a mixture of approaches.
 Generally, I prefer to use immutable data structures and a